Psychedelic drug: Tolerance

+Cardiovascular toxicity

 Serotonergic psychedelics are agonists not only of the serotonin 5-HT_{2A} receptor but also of the serotonin 5-HT_{2B} receptor and other serotonin receptors.
 A potential risk of frequent repeated use of serotonergic psychedelics is cardiac fibrosis and valvulopathy caused by serotonin 5-HT_{2B} receptor activation.
 However, single high doses or widely spaced doses (e.g., months) are widely thought to be safe and concerns about cardiac toxicity apply more to chronic psychedelic microdosing or very frequent use (e.g., weekly).
 Selective serotonin 5-HT_{2A} receptor agonists that do not activate the serotonin 5-HT_{2B} receptor or other serotonin receptors, such as 25CN-NBOH, DMBMPP, and LPH-5, have been developed and are being studied.
 Selective serotonin 5-HT_{2A} receptor agonists are expected to avoid the cardiac risks of serotonin 5-HT_{2B} receptor activation.

+Other

+Some people with aphantasia have been reported to have acquired visual mental imagery after using psychedelics.
+While enhanced mental imagery may seem appealing, it may also pose risks such as increased risk of psychiatric disorders.

 Overdose

 There have been a handful of cases of fatal overdose with LSD, psilocybin, and mescaline.
 There have also been cases of death with dimethyltryptamine (DMT), 5-MeO-DMT, 2C-B, Bromo-DragonFLY, NBOMes like 25I-NBOMe, and other psychedelics.
 LSD and psilocybin appear to have very wide margins of safety with overdose, whereas mescaline and 2C-B have much narrower margins, and NBOMes appear to be especially toxic and uniquely linked to serotonin syndrome-type symptoms.
 Major psychedelics like LSD and psilocybin do not cause serotonin syndrome, which is thought to be due to the fact that they act as partial agonists of the serotonin 5-HT_{2A} receptor.
 Conversely, psychedelics like NBOMes have higher activational efficacy at this receptor.
 In terms of extrapolated human lethal doses based on animal studies and human case reports, lethal doses of psychedelics relative to typical recreational doses are estimated to be 1,000-fold for LSD, 200-fold for psilocybin, 50-fold for oral DMT (as ayahuasca), and 24-fold for mescaline.
 Estimates for other psychedelics, like 5-MeO-DMT and 2C-B, could not be made.
+LSD has been assessed in clinical studies at doses of up to 800 μg, or 8-fold the typical dose.
+However, other studies reported use of LSD at doses of up to 2,000 μg intramuscularly in some individuals, or more than 20 times the typical dose.